 The United States in the age of Jackson, Clay, Calhoun, and Webster.

-Examines the impact of state and federal court cases upon the evolution of race relations in the U.S. Beginning with Dred Scott, the historical context of each case is placed in juxtaposition to the social and political realities for the given time periods.
-Case law, scholarly articles, as well as the Supreme Court Digest provide a foundation for analyzing government intervention, inaction, and creative interpretation.
+Examines the impact of state and federal court cases upon the evolution of race and gender relations in the U.S. from 1789 to the present.
+Each case is placed within the political, economic and social historical context for the given time periods.
+Race includes Native Americans, African Americans, Asian Americans, and Latino Americans.
+This class will analyze government intervention, inaction, and creative interpretation.
 (CD)

 HST 359.
 Prostitutes, Machos, and Travestis: Sex and Gender in Latin American History.
 (3 h)

-Explores gender and sexuality across 20th century Latin America and te Caribbean.
+Explores gender and sexuality across 20th century Latin America and the Caribbean.
 Applies new theoretical developments in gender, masculinity, and LGBT studies to the region's history of race, revolution, labor, dictatorship, and social movements.
-Cases include the Mexican, Cuban, and Nicaraguan Revolutions and the Domincan and Aregntine dictatorships.
+Cases include the Mexican, Cuban, and Nicaraguan Revolutions and the Dominican and Argentine dictatorships.
 (CD)

 HST 362.
 American Constitutional History.
 (3 h)